MicrosoftLearning/mslearn-openai/Instructions/Exercises/05-generate-images.md

 ### Configure your application

-Applications for both C# and Python have been provided, as well as a sample text file you'll use to test the summarization.
+Applications for both C# and Python have been provided.
 Both apps feature the same functionality.
 First, you'll complete some key parts of the application to enable using your Azure OpenAI resource.

 1. In Visual Studio Code, in the **Explorer** pane, browse to the **Labfiles/05-image-generation** folder and expand the **CSharp** or **Python** folder depending on your language preference.
 Each folder contains the language-specific files for an app into which you're you're going to integrate Azure OpenAI functionality.
 2. In the **Explorer** pane, in the **CSharp** or **Python** folder, open the configuration file for your preferred language